V1Azam/Assignment-2/Assignment 2 log.md

 However, we had already encountered an issue where the wifi software seemed unresponsive.
 We could have spent the rest of the day trying to resolve the connectivity issues (WiFi and interfacing) however opted to work with what we had using Jetson's Headless mode through PuTTy's serial monitor via a HDMI-USB cable.

-Despite this setback we were able to look forward with progress coinciding with the arrival of the team purchases, including:
+Despite this setback we were able to successfully initialise the workspace and look forward with progress coinciding with the arrival of the team purchases, including:

 - A small LiDar sensor
 - A board + cable to convert the lidars pinout to usb